 While doctors treated her disease, Pam spent her free time reconnecting with her craft.
 The program, which is part of the Arts and Medicine Initiative at Baylor University Medical Center at Dallas, challenges patients to use their creativity to express themselves.

 “When we bring the arts into the healing equation along with medicine, we simply allow miracles to happen, and that’s what we see here everyday,” said Arts in Medicine coordinator Benny Barrett.

 For Pam Lynch, the artwork was therapeutic.
 She documented her cancer journey in series of paintings that illustrated her hardship as well as her hope.
 The art is now on display in the cancer center as an inspiration to others.

 “It’s been rewarding,” Pam said.
-“Putting it on paper forces me to address the issues, can’t run from them, you can’t hide.”
+“Putting it on paper forces me to address the issues.
+You can’t run from them and you can’t hide.”

 The art program is open to any patients or their families.
 There are classes multiple days a week and the program is expanding.